-The American elm, Ulmus americana, is a beautiful, long lived, and fast growing tree, however its popularity and population have decreased since the introduction of Dutch elm disease (DED) in the 1930’s.
+The American elm, Ulmus americana, is a beautiful, long-lived, and fast-growing tree, however, its popularity and population have decreased since the introduction of Dutch elm disease (DED) in the 1930’s.
 The American elm was one of the most popular street trees in its native range.
-Streets lined almost exclusively with elms were decimated by DED.
-After the initial die-off some trees survived, but these trees are still susceptible to the disease and outbreaks are common from time to time.
+Streets lined almost exclusively with elms were eventually decimated by DED.
+After the initial die-off, some trees survived, but these trees are still susceptible to the disease and outbreaks are common from time to time.
 Dutch elm disease is a fungal wilt disease that affects all native elms in Kansas.
 This disease is lethal to elms although some trees take longer to succumb to the disease than others.
 Fungal spores carried by native and non-native elm bark beetles infect trees in the spring.

 Prevention of DED is key to saving prized elms.
-In theory, trees can be saved if less than 25% of the canopy is infected, but the likelihood of survival is low and treatment cost is high.
+Trees can be saved if less than 25% of the canopy is infected, but the likelihood of survival is low and treatment cost is high.
 Dutch elm is easy to prevent with a fungicide injection into the root flares of the tree.
 The protection from these injections lasts for three years.

-If you are concerned for the health of your elm, you can contact us, we would love to help you make a plan to save your beautiful trees.
+If you are concerned about the health of your elm, you can contact us, we would love to help you make a plan to save your beautiful trees.